Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 ---
 # OData Analytics Endpoint

-Cognigy.AI exposes an OData v4 analytics endpoint to retrieve analytics records.
+Cognigy.AI exposes an OData v4 analytics Endpoint to retrieve analytics records.
 [OData](https://www.odata.org/), the best way to REST, is a powerful API framework.
-The OData Endpoint allows you to retrieve all raw data out of Cognigy.AI.
+The OData Endpoint allows you to retrieve all raw data out of Cognigy.AI by using GET requests.
 It covers all your enterprise analytics needs to make fine-grained queries in your spreadsheets or build rich dashboards for your bots with your favorite data visualization tool.

+Note that the Cognigy OData Endpoint only supports `GET` requests and does not support any other request types, such as `PATCH`, `DELETE`, or `POST`.

 <blockquote class="callout callout_info" theme="📘">
     <span class="callout-icon">▶️</span>